ibm-watson-iot/iot-nodejs/README.md

 -   client-ca - (Mandatory when use-client-certs:true) Specifies the path to device-client CA certificate
 -   client-cert - (Mandatory when use-client-certs:true) Specifies the path to device-client certificate
 -   client-key - (Mandatory when use-client-certs:true) Specifies the path to device-client key
+-   client-key-passphrase - (Optional) Specifies the passphrase for the device-client key if exists

 If you want to use quickstart, then enter only the first three properties.